 Majors.
-Programs leading to the B.A. and B.S. degrees are offered by the College of Liberal Arts and Sciences, with majors in the subjects listed in the "College of Liberal Arts and Sciences Degrees, Majors, and Concentrations" table, pages 84-86.
+Programs leading to the B.A. and B.S. degrees are offered by CLAS, with majors in the subjects listed in the "CLAS Degrees, Majors, and Concentrations" table, pages 104-106.
 Each major is administered by the academic department indicated.